All Explainers

 Key Price Catalysts

-SpaceX valuations are primarily driven by three business segments.
-Starlink is the revenue engine — with its subscriber base growing rapidly and the service achieving profitability, any updates on subscriber counts, revenue, or an eventual Starlink IPO (which Musk has discussed publicly) can move the price significantly.
+SpaceX valuations are also driven by three business segments.
+Starlink is the revenue engine — with over 10 million active subscribers generating an estimated $12-15 billion in annualized revenue, any updates on subscriber growth, international expansion, or a separate Starlink IPO can move the price significantly.
 Falcon 9 launch cadence and commercial contracts provide steady revenue visibility.
-Starship development milestones — successful test flights, orbital refueling demos, NASA Artemis contracts — represent the long-term upside narrative.
+Starship development milestones — test flights, orbital refueling demos, NASA Artemis contracts — represent the long-term upside narrative.

 Tender offers (where SpaceX allows employees to sell shares to institutional buyers) set reference prices that directly feed into the oracle's Notice Price.
-These typically happen 1-2 times per year and can cause step-function price changes in the pSPACEX contract.
+These typically happen twice per year and can cause step-function price changes in the pSPACEX contract.

 Trading Strategies

 News-driven trading is the most common strategy for pSPACEX.
-Major launch events, Starship test flights, and tender offer announcements create predictable volatility windows.
+The IPO timeline itself is now a major driver — any confirmation, delay, or valuation update around the mid-2026 IPO target creates volatility.
+Major launch events, Starship test flights, and tender offer announcements add additional predictable volatility windows.
 Traders often position ahead of known events (like scheduled launches) and manage risk around unknown events (regulatory decisions, geopolitical developments).

 Mean-reversion strategies can work when the on-chain price deviates significantly from the last Notice Price, since the oracle's blending formula will pull it back over time.
 However, be cautious — the deviation may be driven by real information the Notice Price has not yet captured.